-Candidates will be expected to demonstrate a level of knowledge that allows them to serve as consultants to physicians in their community who are non-obstetrician-gynecologists, and to provide safe and effective care to women.
+Candidates will be expected to demonstrate a level of knowledge that allows them to serve as consultants to physicians in their community who are non-obstetrician-gynecologists and to provide safe and effective care to women.

-Candidates will be expected to demonstrate that they have acquired the capability to practice independently, to perform major gynecologic surgery, and spontaneous and operative obstetric deliveries safely, to manage complications, and to perform the essential diagnostic procedures required of a consultant in obstetrics, gynecology and women's health.
+Candidates will be expected to demonstrate that they have acquired the capability to practice independently, to perform major gynecologic surgery, and to perform spontaneous and operative obstetric deliveries safely.
+Candidates will be expected to demonstrate the knowledge needed to manage complications and to perform the essential diagnostic procedures required of a consultant in obstetrics, gynecology and women's health.

-Case lists will be submitted electronically and must be appropriately de-identified.
+Case lists must be submitted electronically via the ABOG case list program and must be appropriately de-identified.
 Candidates will not be allowed to bring a case list with them to the ABOG Testing Center.